 Medica calculates your cost-sharing based on the non-network reimbursement amount, as required under applicable law.
 Medica and a non-network provider who has provided benefits that are subject to the surprise billing protections may later reach agreement on a different non-network provider reimbursement amount through negotiation or independent dispute resolution.
-Any change in the non-network provider reimbursement amounts paid or returned under these agreements, are not considered when determining the amounts you must pay for health services under this Policy.
+Any change in the non-network provider reimbursement amount as a result of a later agreement, that results in additional amounts paid or returned under these agreements, are not considered when determining the amounts you must pay for health services under this Policy.